Husky (band): 2007-2013: Quiet Little Rage & Forever So

 In 2007, the band recorded and mixed an album at Sing Sing Recording Studios in Melbourne, with all songs written and produced by Husky Gawenda.
 The album was released in 2008 under the title Quiet Little Rage.
 In 2011 and prior to release of Forever So Gawenda said "Unfortunately that record didn't get a proper release.
 We didn't have a label, didn't have any money, didn't know what we were doing.
 We did everything ourselves, even publicity.
 It never really got heard [so] to call that our first album would be inaccurate; it's more like a demo, even though we put a lot of work into it."

-In March 2011, Husky uploaded "History's Door" onto Triple J Unearthed, which gained attain.
+In March 2011, Husky uploaded "History's Door" onto Triple J Unearthed, which gained attention.
 Gideon Preiss said "Things started to escalate after Unearthed; we had been doing everything ourselves for a while, but we couldn't be across everything any more; there was too much happening.
 That's a great problem to have" and the band signed manager, Bonnie Dalton, who looks after record label Liberation.

 The band's official debut singles were "Dark Sea" and "History's Door" in August 2011.
 In October 2011 Husky released Forever So, which was recorded in Gawenda's backyard.
 The album debuted at number 33 on the ARIA Charts.

 Beat Magazine said "Husky's official debut album Forever So is intimate, affecting and richly textured.
 Drummer Luke Collins and bassist Evan Tweedie provide deft touches to these carefully-crafted songs, while Californian producer Noah Georgeson captures Husky's aesthetic superbly by working closely with Gawenda and Preiss in the mixing of the album."

 At the J Awards of 2011, Husky were nominated for Unearthed Artist of the Year at the J Awards of 2011.

 In February 2012 Husky became the first Australian band to be signed to Sub Pop records, who released Forever So internationally.
 Husky Gawenda appeared on RocKwiz on 14 July 2012.

 At the ARIA Music Awards of 2012, Forever So was nominated for an ARIA Award.

 On 25 March 2013, Husky Gawenda won the bi-annual Professional Development Award at the APRA Awards (Australia).